Skip to main content

 Below is a map of what it takes to earn your master's and PhD at the UR School of Nursing.

-The full-time MS-PhD in Nursing Accelerated curriculum prepares you to conduct research with a patient-first approach, both as an independent researcher and as a key member of an interdisciplinary team.
+The full-time MS-PhD in Nursing & Health Science Combined program curriculum prepares you to conduct research both independently and as a key member of an interdisciplinary team.
 Before you begin the program, you will work closely with an advisor to map your degree plan.

 MS and PhD courses are taken in a very rigorous three years of full-time enrollment after which the master’s degree is awarded.
 You will then continue to complete the PhD dissertation proposal and dissertation research.
 Throughout the program, you will work closely with faculty who are active in research and experts in their field.